 - For example, workout bands are designed to withstand vigorous movement, and we don’t recommend that you wear one all day.

-- Everyday waist trainers, on the other hand, are ideal for wearing at the office or dressing up, but usually aren’t designed to withstand repeated hard workouts.
+- Everyday waist trainer corsets, on the other hand, are ideal for wearing at the office or dressing up, but usually aren’t designed to withstand repeated hard workouts.

 - If you’re serious about following a waist training regimen, be sure you have at least one of each.